Carolyn's Fingers

-"Carolyn's Fingers" is a song by Scottish alternative rock and dreampop band the Cocteau Twins, released in the US as a promotional single in 1988 for their album Blue Bell Knoll.
-The song was released through the 4AD record label and credits all three members of the group – Fraser, Guthrie and Raymonde as songwriters and well as producers.
+"Carolyn's Fingers" is a song by Scottish alternative rock and dreampop band the Cocteau Twins, from their album Blue Bell Knoll.
+The credits include all three members of the group — Fraser, Guthrie and Raymonde as songwriters and well as producers.

+The song became popular on US alternative radio stations and reached number two on Billboard Modern Rock Tracks.
+The band agreed to shoot a video for the song to promote the album.

 Background and writing

 The song has since become one of the band's signature songs, receiving high praise from music critics and fans alike.
-According to Post Punk, Elizabeth Fraser "displays one of the most impressive sopranos in the history of modern music, resembling some sort of exotic songbird from a higher dimension" with music critic Steve Sutherland claiming that through the song, Fraser seemed to portray someone as having "the voice of god".